sowiecki/react-shift/README.md

 # react-shift
 Creates a carousel component out of [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) trees.
 Intended to be light-weight and easy to get started with.
 React-Shift can be used to serve a simple static webpage or dropped as a small component into a larger stack.

-Version 0.3.x does away with passing JSX as an array.
-It now uses the more idiomatic way of simply wrapping child elements in the component.

 ## Installation
 ```
 npm install react-shift